rasdani/--headful/README.md

 - Run `python main.py` in a different terminal.

 ## Breakdown
-GPT function calling translates user request into URL to visit.
+- GPT function calling and `instructor` translate user request into URL to visit.
-Hitting 'f' fires up Vimium and highlights clickable elements on the page.
+- Hitting 'f' fires up a Vimium fork and highlights clickable elements on the page.
-The Vimium fork renders and sends bounding box coordinated of clickable elements to a Flask server.
+- The Vimium fork renders and sends bounding box coordinates of clickable elements to a Flask server.
-Even clicking via Vimimum key bindings fails seldomly.
-Bounding boxes can be use to click (into the middle of) UI elements.
+    - Even clicking via Vimimum key bindings fails seldomly.
+Bounding boxes can be used to simulate a click into the middle of UI elements.
-A screenshot is taken an sent to a GPT-Vision model together with the user request.
+- A screenshot is taken and sent to GPT4-Vision together with the user request.
+- GPT4-Vision selects webpage element and user can confirm click.

 In doing: